Santa Ana Walnut Growers: 1910: Santa Ana Walnut Growers

+1929: Santa Ana Orange Countiers

 Minor league baseball returned briefly to Santa Ana in 1929.
-The Santa Ana Orange Countiers began the season as members of the four–team Class D level California State League.
+The Santa Ana Orange "Countiers" began the season as members of the four–team Class D level California State League.
 On May 8, 1929, the Santa Ana franchise had a 4–20 record when the team moved to become the short–lived Pomona Arabs.
-Pomona (2–4) moved to Coronado County on May 15, 1929, playing as the Coronado Arabs.
+After six games in their new locale, Pomona (2–4) moved to Coronado County on May 15, 1929, playing as the Coronado Arabs.
 The league itself folded on June 17, 1929.
-At the time the league folded, the combined team finished last, placing 4th with a 22–38 overall record.
-Managed by Jess Orndorff and Pinch Thomas the Santa Ana/Pomona/Coronado team finished 12.5 games behind the 1st place San Diego Aces in the final standings.
+At the time the league folded, the combined team finished last, placing fourth with a 22–38 overall record.
+Managed by Jess Orndorff and Pinch Thomas the Santa Ana/Pomona/Coronado team finished 12.5 games behind the first place San Diego Aces in the final standings.

 Santa Ana has not hosted another minor league team.

 The ballpark

 The Santa Ana teams played home minor league games at Hawley Park.